hpcsheffield/2014-01-14-manchester/shell/README.md

     cd 2014-01-14-manchester

-# What the shell runs: built-ins and programs

-Usually, when you type a command at the shell, all you want the shell to do is to find, and execute a program.

-For example, `ls` is a standalone program which lists the contents of the current working directory:

-    ls

-When you type this, the shell first checks if `ls` is one of its own, special built-in keywords.
-It then looks in its list of "places where there might be programs" and runs the first one it finds.
-(That list is called the PATH; more on that later).

-## Moving around the file system
+# Moving around the file system

 The filesystem is like a tree.
-On Unix systems, there's only one root of the tree (the ___ ends at the ground).
-Windows systems may have several roots (C:\ D:\ and so on).
+On Unix systems, there's only one root of the tree (the analogy ends at the ground).
+Windows systems may have several trees (C:\ D:\ and so on).
 The bottom of the tree is called the root and in Unix, it's represented by the symbol '/'

 Navigating the filesystem at the shell requires some typing, but there